JINGCHENFF/runoob/readme.txt

 Git is a disttributed version control system
-Git is free software disttributed under the GPL
+Git is a ree software disttributed under the GPL
 Git has a mutable index called stage
 Git tracks changes
 I love English,Math,Python,Java,Oracle